Particular/Workshop.NServiceBus/exercises/05/README.md

 ## Exercise 5.2: Support multiple wire formats

 A system may have to deal with multiple wire formats.
-This may be required when evolving legacy systems or to connect multiple sub-systes.
+This may be required when evolving legacy systems or to connect multiple sub-systems.

 The following documentation can be used to help implement the solution.